mongodb-university/realm-template-apps/other/edge-server/client/README.md

 React client -> Express server (Node.js Driver) -> Edge Server -> Atlas

-To use this example application, you must:

-1. Create an App Services App based on the `edge-server.todo` template app
-2. Set up an Edge Server
-3. Install Express server and React client dependencies

 This is a MERN stack that connects to the Edge Server instead of Atlas.
 In this version of the example app, MongoDB wire protocol connections connect directly to Edge Server.
 You can use email/password authentication with an